-Procurement framework agreements are OJEU compliant, removing the need to independently undertake a full European Union (OJEU) procurement process, as this has already been done as part of setting up the framework.
+Procurement Framework Agreements are Public Contract Regulations (2015) compliant, This removes the need to independently undertake a full procurement process, as this has already been done as part of setting up the Framework.

 How do they work?

-When an LGPS Fund needs to buy a service from the framework agreement, they simply ‘call off’ the framework by running a mini-competition, which usually takes 4-6 weeks.
+When an LGPS Fund needs to buy a service from the Framework Agreement, they simply ‘call off’ the Framework by running a Further Competition, which usually takes 4-6 weeks.
 This enables Funds to locally define their requirements.